 In addition, there is the potential situation of labour market poaching.
 Why should a firm in the booming service sector provide free training to a displaced worker from the manufacturing sector if the worker will leave for another job shortly after training?
 Why should firms do any training at all if they believe that workers will be poached by higher wages?
 The poacher can, of course, afford to pay higher wages because of savings in training costs.

 This is a term associated with New Classical and monetarist economists.
 It is defined as the rate of unemployment that still exists when the labour market it in equilibrium, and includes seasonal, frictional and voluntary unemployment.
 The concept was used by the US economist Milton Friedman to help explain the connection between unemployment and inflation, as demonstrated by the Phillips Curve.
 Friedman argued that if unemployment falls below the natural rate there will be an increase in the rate of inflation.

-In the 1980s it was generally thought that NAIRU in the UK was around 7%, but effective supply-side policy and the general movement towards ‘rational expectations’, has reduced NAIRU to 5% by 2006.
-(Source: ONS – Labour Market Review, 2006).
+In the 1980s it was generally thought that NAIRU in the UK was around 7%.
+However, according to most economists, a combination of factors, including effective supply-side policy and the general increase in ‘rational expectations’ on the part of employers, workers and trade unions has reduced NAIRU to around 5%.

 Why is there still unemployment when the economy is in equilibrium?